MP Estate Planning UK

 An elegant, high-key interior setting with a large wooden desk and bookshelves in the background.
 On the desk, a stack of documents and a pair of reading glasses, signifying the focus on inheritance tax exemptions.
 The lighting is warm and directional, casting subtle shadows and highlights on the documents.
 The composition emphasizes the centrality of the desk and the importance of the subject matter.
 The overall mood is one of professionalism and attention to detail, reflecting the nuances of navigating inheritance tax laws.

-For more information on the royal family’s approach to inheritance tax, you can refer to recent news articles discussing their financial strategies.
+For more information on the royal family’s unique IHT position, you can refer to this Guardian article discussing the sovereign exemption.

 The Importance of Estate Planning